-Development Plan.
-Mr. Gramer noted the project schedule: First Quarter (Q1) research; (Q2) research implementation opportunities; (Q3) prepare and present draft study; (Q4) prepare and present final study.
+Mr. Gramer noted the project schedule: (Q1) research; (Q2) research implementation opportunities; (Q3) prepare and present draft study; (Q4) prepare and present final study.
 Goal is to have a draft plan completed by the end of October 2020.
-A public participation plan will also be developed.
+The plan must be finished by December 2020 and all approvals are required before that date.
+A public involvement plan will also be developed for feedback from stakeholders and public.